legislation

 local government

-Animal Welfare Act (AWA) > History
+legislation > Animal Welfare Act (AWA) > history

-It all started with one dog.
-In July 1965, Pepper, a Dalmatian, was stolen from a family’s backyard in Pennsylvania.
 This family identified their lost dog in a newsphoto, showing Pepper and other dogs being loaded into a truck.
 They soon learned Pepper had been stolen by a Pennsylvania dog dealer who was supplying animals for research.

 The public was outraged, and called their legislators demanding action.
-Congress listened and decided it was time to protect certain animals, specifically as it related to the transportation, sale and handling of dogs and cats.
+Congress listened and decided it was time to protect certain animals, specifically as it related to the transportation, sale, and handling of dogs and cats.

-©2008 Animal Folks Minnesota - Home - Contact
+©2011 Animal Folks Minnesota - Home - Contact